-- Ethics:
+- Ethics;

 - Risk management;

-- Information technology and cybersecurity; and
+- Environmental, Social and Governance;

-- Leadership skills.
+- Cybersecurity;

+- Diversity and Inclusion.

 In addition to full time staff, RIAT, resorts to co-sourcing when a specialist is required or resources are limited in the performance of an engagement.
-In 2019-20, RIAT engaged the following firms to assist with various projects across the portfolio:
+In 2021-22, RIAT engaged the following firms to continue work undertaken in the previous year across the portfolio: